-VOCs are measured in the air-Q by means of a resistive sensor as standard.
-Molecules "docking" on the surface of the sensor cause a change in the electrical resistance in the sensor.
-The measuring principle is proven and very well suited for most requirements.
-For special applications it is possible to use an additional PID sensor in the air-Q, which can be used in a free additional sensor slot in the measuring device.
-We introduce the air-Q VOC PID sensor and answer important questions about how it works.
+VOCs are measured in the air-Q as standard using a resistive sensor.
+Molecules that "dock" onto the surface of the sensor cause a change in the electrical resistance in the sensor.
+The measuring principle is tried and tested and very suitable for most requirements.
+For special applications it is possible to use a PID sensor in the air-Q, which can be used in a free additional sensor slot in the measuring device.
+We present the air-Q VOC PID sensor and answer important questions about how it works.

 The detector in the sensor measures the number of ions thus generated by electrodes hit by the ionized molecules.
 The electrical current thus generated can be measured and is proportional to the concentration of VOCs in the air.
 The air-Q converts this current into a measured value.